tomba/pyv4l2/README.md

 v4l2.uapi namespace contains the kernel user-space API (uAPI).

-The uapi is generated with (slighly customized) ctypesgen, with the gen.sh script.
-Also, the v4l2/uapi/__init__.py contains some minor additions to the uapi.
+The uAPI is generated with (slighly customized) ctypesgen, with the gen.sh script.
+Also, the v4l2/uapi/__init__.py contains some minor additions to the uAPI.

 ## v4l2